 With Dory she was a co-director (and founder) of the Income Managers Program, federally and provincially funded initiative of the Centre for Cultural Manager, Canada Council, and Cultural Careers Council Ontario to train people in the areas of cultural marketing and development.
 They have trained more than 600 professionals.

 Well-known as a teacher and trainer in the cultural sector, Margaret has been an adjunct faculty member at Confederation College (Thunder Bay, ON), and has served on the advisory boards for the Centre of Cultural Management at the University of Waterloo, Confederation College, and Sir Sandford Fleming College.
-She has taught at the University of Toronto/Scarborough, University of Waterloo, Simon Fraser University, Centennial College, and the Banff Centre School of Management.
+She has taught at the University of Toronto/Scarborough, University of Waterloo, Simon Fraser University, Centennial College, the Banff Centre School of Management, and most recently at Queen’s University as adjunct professor for a new master’s degree program in arts leadership.

 She has written two short books: HOW TO GET THE BOARD YOU NEED (Orchestras Canada, 1997) and THE ART OF THE VOLUNTEER (The Council for Business and the Arts, 1993), as well as numerous studies and articles, and has served on the editorial board of the INTERNATIONAL JOURNAL OF ARTS MANAGEMENT.